mongodb/docs/source/administration/replica-sets.rst

 Adding Members
 ~~~~~~~~~~~~~~

-From to time, it may be necessary to add an additional member to an
+From to time, you may need to add an additional member to an existing
-existing :term:`replica set`.
-The data directory for the new member
+:term:`replica set`.
+The data directory for the new member can:
-can either:

 - have no data.
 In this case, you must copy all data as part of the
   replication process before the member can exit ":term:`recovering`"